WORDS BY LUCY HARDY

-When I wear jewellery, I normally go all in or keep it very minimal.
+When I wear jewelry, I normally go all in or keep it very minimal.
 Ear cuffs are perfect for both occasions.
 When choosing one for this project, I instantly gravitated towards the Saskia Diezs bold ear cuffs duo — I love their brutality and masculinity and also the fact that you can stack them and wear together or separately.

 Bold pieces look beautiful with simple, minimalist outfits, so I wore it with a classic dark brown suit and crisp white shirt.
 However, I can see how gorgeous it can also look paired with an extremely feminine look, like a little black dress or silk slip dress.

 If the cuff is a little less bold, I would recommend wearing it with other pieces, it can be a perfect edgy addition to your existing piercings.
-If you opt for a piece that runs along your entire inner ear, I wouldn’t overload the look with more jewellery and let it steal the show completely.
-For the rest of the jewellery, in my case I went for the same industrial-inspired style for the necklace and rings, but it’s always fun to experiment with different metals and moods.
+If you opt for a piece that runs along your entire inner ear, I wouldn’t overload the look with more jewelry and let it steal the show completely.
+For the rest of the jewelry, in my case I went for the same industrial-inspired style for the necklace and rings, but it’s always fun to experiment with different metals and moods.

 Piercing or no Piercing?

-I wear ear cuffs without a piercing and I think this is an amazing way to try the trend and up your jewellery game without long-term commitment.
+I wear ear cuffs without a piercing and I think this is an amazing way to try the trend and up your jewelry game without long-term commitment.
 The fact that you can wear this edgy style without needing needles, healing time and investment into the service is brilliant.